luxfi/docs/docs/nodes/maintain/luxd-config-flags.md

 #### `snow-mixed-query-num-push-vdr` (uint):

 If this node is a validator, when a container is inserted into consensus, send a Push Query to this many validators and a Pull Query to the others.
-Must be <= k.
+Must be `<= k`.
 Defaults to `10`.

 #### `snow-mixed-query-num-push-non-vdr` (uint):